raoul2000/yii2-workflow/guide/about-workflows.md

 }
 ```

+It's quite straightforward to understand isn't it ?

-A more condensed format is also supported, but for this example we will use this one as it allows more customization.
+Note that a more condensed array format is also supported, but for this example we will use this one as it allows more customization.

 ## Attaching the behavior